josiahH-cf/theproductiveprompter/Article-Spec-Pack-v1/4-Carryover-Updated/Style-Baseline-(Directive).md

     > "[Writer to research latest topic]"
   - Add companion-site callouts for evolving data

+### 4.1 Factual Specificity Gate (Remove Dubious Specifics)

+If you cannot cite a reputable source, do **not** publish precise specifics.

+- Remove or generalize: exact dates, percentages, counts, “as of” claims, version numbers, token counts, market stats.
+- Prefer bounded language: “commonly,” “in practice,” “providers vary,” “details change,” “check vendor docs.”
+- If a precise number is essential to the argument, include a credible link adjacent to it.
+- Do not add new statistics during polish.
+If the draft includes numbers without sources, delete or soften them.

 ---

 ## 5. Humor & Voice Color